abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

-### Post Log Dispatch Handler
+### Log Dispatch Callback
-If you wish to capture log message right after it is dispatched, you can do so by defining `_ELPP_HANDLE_POST_LOG_DISPATCH`, by doing so you are telling library to trigger an installed post log dispatch handler, called `PostLogDispatchHandler` in `el` namespace.
+If you wish to capture log message right after it is dispatched, you can do so by adding flag `EnableLogDispatchCallback`, by doing so you are telling library to trigger an installed log dispatch callback, called `LogDispatchCallback` in `el` namespace.

-In order to install this handler, you need a function with signature `void handler(const el::LogMessage*)` and install it at anytime using `el::Helpers::installPostLogDispatchHandler(handler)`.
-If you wish to uninstall a pre-installed handler, you can do so by using `el::Helpers::uninstallPostLogDispatchHandler()`
+In order to install this handler, you need a function with signature `void handler(const el::LogMessage*)` and install it at anytime using `el::Helpers::installLogDispatchCallback(callback)`.
+If you wish to uninstall a pre-installed handler, you can do so by using `el::Helpers::uninstallLogDispatchCallback()`

-Please note, if you are definitely not using this handler, it is always recommended to `#undef _ELPP_HANDLE_POST_LOG_DISPATCH`, so that if you are using a library that is using easylogging++ and has installed this handler is not triggering this anymore.
-(You may not know how expensive this handler is and hence blocking / delaying your log dispatches)

  > You should NEVER log anything in this function.
 This is because you can run into recursive log-dispatching conditions where you will keep on calling the handler again.

- > Since ver.
-9.26

  [![top]
 Goto Top](#table-of-contents)